alyakin314/alyakin314.github.io/index.md

 I get this question A LOT.
 Yes, I have 5 identical tracksuits and 12 identical T-shirts.
-I wear them every day unless forced by some obstacles to do overwise (e.g. an interview).
+I wear them every day unless forced to do otherwise by some obstacles (e.g. an interview).
 There primary reason why I started doing this is because I wanted to routinize this aspect of my life and spend mental energy thinking about things that are interesting to me rather than "what do I wear today"/"does this match"/"can I